hive-engine/nitrous/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Posting">^</a>
 ## <span id="How_do_I_promote_a_post">How do I promote a post?</span>

 At the bottom of each post is a button to "Promote".
-After clicking the button, type the number of Steem Dollars that you want to spend and click “PROMOTE”.
+After clicking the button, type the number of Hive Dollars that you want to spend and click “PROMOTE”.
 The operation will require your master password or active key.

 <a href="#Table_of_Contents_Posting">^</a>
 # Comments